Nihlus/AdvancedDLSupport/docs/indirect-calling.md

 Furthermore, when running under 32-bit .NET Core on Windows, `calli` is restricted to the `__fastcall` calling convention, and will ignore any hints to the contrary.
 This calling convention limitation is present on all .NET Core platforms, but is only relevant on x86.
-Calling conventions are, by designed, ignored on other platforms in native code.
+Calling conventions are, by design, ignored on other platforms in native code.